Bad Breath Dental Challenges

 For the most effective flossing solution, choose the Waterpik® Water Flosser.
 Studies show that the Waterpik® Water Flosser can disrupt bacteria that live deep beneath the gumline, reducing plaque and the bleeding caused from periodontal inflammation.
 Waterpik® oral health care products are clinically proven to reduce gingivitis, remove plaque, and improve gum health.

-The Waterpik® Whitening Water Flosser includes mint fresh whitening tablets that help remove stains and freshen breath.
+The Waterpik® Whitening Water Flossers includes mint fresh whitening tablets that help remove stains and freshen breath.